4ubiks/smallProjects/README.md

 # smallProjects
-just a bunch of small, quick things built
+just a bunch of small algorithms to sharpen quick programming skills.
+ex:
+  a recursive summation

 # Lua contents: